Sporting man culture

 Published sporting guides and the New York "flash press" provided newcomers with inside knowledge about the subculture; publications by reformers such as the 1831 Magdalen Report in New York inadvertently also supplied information, particularly on locating prostitutes, and condemnatory coverage of "sodomites" in sporting men's publications inadvertently assisted gay men in finding each other.

 Particularly in the antebellum South, "sports" were specifically distinguished as white men.
 Courts used the term "criminal seduction" for sexual assaults and rapes by whites, regardless of violence, reserving charges of violent rape for Black men.

+Gambling, racing, and boxing continued to be grouped together under "sporting" in the later 19th century, continuing into the early twentieth century particularly as a euphemism for consorting with prostitutes.